ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsCustomNavigationApi.md

-# SettingsCustomNavigationApi
+# CustomNavigationApi

-All URIs are relative to *http://localhost:8092*
+All URIs are relative to *https://your-docspace.onlyoffice.com*

 |Method | HTTP request | Description|
 |------------- | ------------- | -------------|